RevealBi/Documentation/en/teams/index.md

 Reveal creates the Organization repository automatically when a member of your organization logs in for the first time with Office365.
-Members need to log in with their organization’s email to be associated with an organization and added to the Organization repository.
+Members need to log in with their organization's email to be associated with an organization and added to the Organization repository.

 You will find the Organization team in the teams' list under *My Stuff*.